 King's offers single rooms to all graduate students whenever possible, and tries to guarantee two years of accommodation to each student (normally in the first and final year of graduate study).
 Graduate rooms are available from the start of term through to 30 June every year, with an option to extend into the summer if required.

 After being offered a place at King's, you are invited to fill in a form to request accommodation, in late July or early August.
 Once your request is received, your accommodation is allocated by the College Accommodation Officer as soon as the university Graduate Admissions office confirms your place, and you have met all conditions of entry.
 You can also specify if you wish to be guaranteed a room in at the lower end of the rent scale.
 It is not normally possible to specify which building you wish to live in, although the Accommodation Officer will also take into account any students with special accommodation needs (such as disabled access).
-First year students are currently allocated to one of three places: Cranmer Road hostel, Grasshopper Lodge, or Whichcote House.
+First year students are currently allocated to one of three places: Cranmer Road hostel, Tennis Court Road, or Whichcote House.
 This changes from time to time according to circumstances.

 Please note, because the numbers of graduates requiring accommodation each year can fluctuate, there is normally a deadline in late-August by which you must request accommodation and have your place confirmed.
 Advance notice of this deadline is provided from year to year.
 If your place is confirmed only after the deadline (or you request accommodation only after this deadline), we cannot guarantee that we will have accommodation available.

 After your first year, if you wish to apply for accommodation for further years, this is assigned by random ballot.
 Final-year students are guaranteed accommodation, and they choose first.
 Anyone else who would like to apply for a room, if available, can chose afterwards in a randomly-generated order.